 CTE can lead to advanced dementia, Parkinson’s, or conditions similar to ALS.

-Can Cannabis Help in the Treatment of CTE?
+Can Cannabis Help Alleviate Symptoms of CTE?

 While cannabinoids have been patented for their neuroprotective properties since 2003, the interest in using cannabis for CTE has grown tremendously within the last decade.
 Former NFL players Calvin Johnson and Rob Sims partnered with researchers at Harvard in 2019 to fund research on the benefits of cannabis for chronic traumatic encephalopathy.
 In the beginning of 2022, the NFL donated $1 million to research cannabinoids for the treatment of concussions and pain management.
 In addition to a three-year study on CBD for preventing concussions, two research projects are underway at the University of Regina in Canada and UC San Diego.